Leslie Hardman

 Reverend Leslie Henry Hardman MBE HCF (born 18 February 1913 – 7 October 2008) was an Orthodox Rabbi and the first Jewish British Army chaplain to enter Bergen-Belsen concentration camp, an experience "that made him a public figure, both within his community and outside it".

 Early life

 He was born in Glynneath, Wales to Abraham and Dora Hartmann, who were Ashkenazi Jews from Poland and Russia, respectively.
+The couple worked as drapers and anglicised their name as 'Hardman'.
+At the outbreak of the First World War, Abraham, a subject of the Austro-Hungarian Empire, was interned as an enemy alien because Austria-Hungary was allied with Germany, then at war with the United Kingdom.

-The couple worked as small business traders and anglicised their name as 'Hardman'.
-While he was still young, the family moved to Liverpool where he attended the Hope Street Jewish School.
-Hardman attended a yeshivah and then the University of Leeds, where he took his BA and then an MA.
+Dora and their three children relocated to Manchester for domestic support and were later reunited with Abraham after his release.
+Between 1916 and 1918, the couple had two more children, both born in Manchester.
+The family moved to Liverpool in 1922 where Leslie attended the Hebrew School in Hope Place.
+He subsequently studied at a yeshivah before enrolling at the University of Leeds, where he took his BA and then an MA.
 He married his wife Josi (1911–2007) on 14 October 1936, two years after becoming minister of the Jewish community at St. Anne's, where he was also the shochet, or ritual slaughterer.
 From there he took a ministerial appointment in Leeds.